 We will receive up to an aggregate of approximately \$25,811,669.50 from the exercise of the Warrants assuming the exercise in full of all of the Warrants for cash.
-We expect to use the net proceeds, if any, from the exercise of the Warrants for general corporate purposes.
-Because the exercise price of the Warrants substantially exceeds the current trading price of our Class A Ordinary Shares, it is unlikely that holders of our Warrants will be able to exercise such warrants in the near future, if at all.
-As a result, we are unlikely to receive any proceeds from the exercise of the Warrants in the near future, if at all.
-There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants or that they will exercise any or all of them for cash, and there may be no economic incentive for such holders to exercise unless and until the trading price of our common stock exceeds \$11.50 per share.
-The amount of cash we would receive from the exercise of the Warrants, if any, will decrease to the extent that Warrants are exercised on a cashless basis.
+We expect to use the net proceeds from the exercise of the Warrants for general corporate purposes.
+There is no assurance that the holders of the Warrants will elect to exercise any or all of such Warrants or that they will exercise any or all of them for cash.
+The amount of cash we would receive from the exercise of the Warrants will decrease to the extent that Warrants are exercised on a cashless basis.